com-lihaoyi/upickle/readme.md

 uPickle is a work in progress, and doesn't currently support:

 - Circular object graphs
-- Serialization of objects in discriminated-union-style sealed class hierarchies
-- Macro-based reading and writing
--
+- Nulls

-These limitations will probably be removed in the future.
-In addition, it also does not support

 - Reflective reading and writing
-- Reading/writing of untyped values e.g. `Any`
+- Read/writing of untyped values e.g. `Any`
-- Persisting arbitrary variables and values in an object
+- Read/writing arbitrarily shaped objects

-These limitations are inherent in the fact that ScalaJS does not support reflection, and are unlikely to ever go away.
+Most of these limitations are inherent in the fact that ScalaJS does not support reflection, and are unlikely to ever go away.

+uPickle is also a young project, and macro API in particular is filled with edge-cases

 Why uPickle
 ===========

 I wrote uPickle because I needed a transparent serialization library that worked both in Scala-JVM and Scala-JS, and my dissatisfaction with existing solutions:

-- None of the libraries I could find were pure Scala: [spray-json]() uses [parboiled1]() which is written in Java, [play-json]() uses [Jackson](), which uses Java/reflection. [scala-pickling]() silently falls back to reflection.
+- None of the libraries I could find were pure Scala: [spray-json](https://github.com/spray/spray-json) uses [parboiled1](https://github.com/sirthias/parboiled/wiki) which is written in Java, [play-json](http://www.playframework.com/documentation/2.2.x/ScalaJson) uses [Jackson]http://jackson.codehaus.org/(), which uses Java/reflection. [scala-pickling](https://github.com/scala/pickling) silently falls back to reflection.
 This makes them difficult to port to ScalaJS, which supports neither Java nor reflection.
 - Those libraries also typically have non-trivial dependency chains.
 That also makes them hard to port to ScalaJS, since I'd need to port all of their dependencies too.
 - Lastly, many aim for a very ambitious target: untyped serialization of arbitrary object graphs.
 That forces them to use reflection, and makes their internals and semantics much more complex.